Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Introduction

 There are two major complications to comparing theoretical predictions to experimental measurements in small colliding systems.
-First, phenomenologically, there is an inherent bias between rare high-multiplicity events and the rare collisions initially populated with one or more high transverse momentum (\highpt{}) particles \cite{Armesto:2015kwa,ATLAS:2015hwg}.
-Second, theoretically, derivations of energy loss based on pQCD use simplifying assumptions \cite{Armesto:2011ht} that make them inapplicable to small systems.
+First, phenomenologically, there is an inherent bias between rare high-multiplicity events and the rare collisions initially populated with one or more high transverse momentum (\highpt{}) particles \cite{Adam:2014qja,Armesto:2015kwa}.
+Second, theoretically, derivations of energy loss based on pQCD use simplifying assumptions \cite{Armesto:2011ht} that make them inapplicable to a small brick of QGP.

-The first complication makes it difficult to properly normalize the usual observable used in tomographic studies, the nuclear modification factor $R_{AB}$. $R_{AB}$ is the ratio of a spectrum in A+B collisions to the same particle spectrum in p+p collisions suitably normalized such that $R_{AB}=1$ for particles unaffected by the presence of a QGP.
+The first complication makes it difficult to properly normalize the usual observable adopted in tomographic studies, the nuclear modification factor $R_{AB}$. $R_{AB}$ is the ratio of a spectrum in A+B collisions to the same particle spectrum in p+p collisions suitably normalized such that $R_{AB}=1$ for particles unaffected by the presence of a QGP.
 Because of the aforementioned bias, properly normalizing $R_{AB}$ in high-multiplicity p+p and p/d+A events is problematic.
 One solution may be to divide the spectrum of interest by a known unaffected electroweak spectrum with the same event selection criteria, forming a $\gamma_{AB}$, $W_{AB}$, or $Z_{AB}$.
+Another is to use a different centrality estimator \cite{Adam:2014qja}.